riscv-software-src/riscv-tools/README.md

 Since we only need to build a few tools, we will use a modified build script, listed in its entirety below.
-Remember that we'll build `riscv-linux-gcc` shortly afterwards.
+Remember that we'll build `riscv64-unknown-linux-gnu-gcc` shortly afterwards.
 If you want to build the full toolchain for later use, see <a href="#full-toolchain-build">here</a>.